 In our previous works on the indirect construction of QM/MM free energy landscapes from multi-dimensional nonequilibrium pulling simulations, we considered obtaining the SQM and QM free energy landscapes by combining MM and SQM free energy landscapes and MM-to-SQM and SQM-to-QM corrections.
-In the first SQM-from-MM-perturbation case, 69 the description of the system is changed from MM to SQM, where both the level of theory and the size of the QM region are changed.
+In the first SQM-from-MM-perturbation case,69 the description of the system is changed from MM to SQM, where both the level of theory and the size of the QM region are changed.
 The size of the QM region grows from zero to several residues, and the description of the whole system becomes multi-scale.
-In the second QM-from-SQM-perturbation case, 15 the QM region is unchanged and only the level of theory is changed.
-A recent work on equilibrium perturbation-based indirect QM/MM free energy simulation considers the changes in the QM region, 95 which could alter the thermodynamic profile in a nucleophilic addition reaction.
+In the second QM-from-SQM-perturbation case,15 the QM region is unchanged and only the level of theory is changed.
+A recent work on equilibrium perturbation-based indirect QM/MM free energy simulation considers the expansion of the OM region,95 which could alter the thermodynamic profile in a nucleophilic addition reaction.
+However, due to the significant difference between MM and QM Hamiltonians, statistically significant noises are introduced in the equilibrium perturbation-based extrapolation even with the curve fitting procedure to smooth the PMF, resulting in many unexpected local minima in the free energy profile.
 In this work, we provide a general nonequilibrium alternative for the indirect scheme.
-We perform direct nonequilibrium free energy simulations at one QM level and QM region, and calculate the perturbation term with the nonequilibrium alchemical method to correct the free energy profile to another OM level and OM region.
+We perform direct nonequilibrium free energy simulations at one QM level and QM region, and calculate the perturbation term with the nonequilibrium alchemical method to correct the free energy profile to another QM level and QM region.
+The nonequilibrium framework minimizes the statistical noises and the resulting indirect free energy profile is as smooth as the direct result.
 More generally, as the perturbation is performed on the description of the system (i.e., the Hamiltonian), this perturbation-based indirect scheme could be used to extrapolate on multiple degrees of freedom, e.g., the QM basis set, the QM level, the QM region and so on.
 For instance, the basis-set extrapolation could be performed between some computationally efficient ones and some larger ones (e.g., the smaller 3-21G and the larger 6-311G in the Pople series, or cc-pVDZ and the larger counterparts in the Dunning basis sets for the complete basis set extrapolation), which serves as a nice way to perform the basis-set extrapolation of the thermodynamic profiles.
 The QM level could also be extrapolated from a low-level one (e.g., PM6) to a high-level one (e.g., MP2).
 Further, the QM region could be expanded or shrunk to check the convergence of the QM results on the selection/definition of the QM region.
-In the following parts of the manuscript, we will provide a brief review of the nonequilibrium Hamiltonian-variation scheme and some illustrative examples to prove its applicability to practical systems.
+In the following parts of the manuscript, we will provide a brief review of the nonequilibrium Hamiltonian-variation scheme and some illustrative examples to prove its applicability in practical systems.